mpmpmpmp1/braze-docs/_docs/_partners/additional_channels_and_extensions/additional_channels/advertising/StackAdapt.md

+---
+nav_title: StackAdapt
+article_title: StackAdapt
+description: "This reference article outlines the partnership between Braze and StackAdapt."
+page_type: partner
+search_tag: Partner

+---

 # StackAdapt

-StackAdapt is the leading AI-powered marketing platform used by the most exceptional digital marketers to deliver targeted, performance-driven advertising.
+> [StackAdapt](https://www.stackadapt.com/) is the leading AI-powered marketing platform used by the most exceptional digital marketers to deliver targeted, performance-driven advertising.

-**This integration is maintained by StackAdapt.**
+_This integration is maintained by StackAdapt._

 ## About the Integration